Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 For a force layout, you have to update the DOM on every tick of the animation.
 For circle packing, you render it once.

 Once you grok this, all the fancy visualizations out there start making sense.
-Also means you can use these fancy layouts in React 🙌
+Also means you can use these fancy layouts in React :raised_hands:

 <!--- end-lecture -->